lbke/research/auth.md

 - Verifying: it means checking the token validity **Verifying the token DOES MEAN it's valid and the user is authenticated**.
 That's what you want to do to use to authenticate someone.

 In order to verify a token, you need a key.

+In a symmetrical approach, there is one **secret** key, used to created and verify token.
+This mean this operation can only be done server-side, by the authentication server.

-In an assymetrical approach, the website owner, you, has a secret key used to **create** tokens.
-And the client application have a public key, used to verify the
+In an assymetrical approach, the website owner, you, has a **secret** key used to create tokens.
+And the client application have a public key, used to verify the token.
+It means an assymetrical approach let's anyone check the token validity.
+That's nice if you are using a 3rd party authentication service like FusionAuth.
+It means you don't even need to call it to check th